tlee75/personal-site/README.md

 ### Dockerhub

-Create a new Dockerhub repository and create an access token, so you can push and pull images to this registry repo.
+Create a new [Dockerhub](https://hub.docker.com/) repository and ensure you've created an access token for deployment automation dedicated to pushing and pulling images.

 ### Github